Rodolfo Plaza Montero: Political views and a revolutionary

 In the 1940s Rodolfo Plaza and his brothers Miguel Y Andres had set up store fronts within a block of each other.
 Rodolfo's business was across the Telégrafos in Ayacucho street.
 Andres had his shop set up at the opposite corner on the Post Office in the corner of Potosi street and Ayacucho Street.
 Miguel had his shop located a block from Andres' located in Potosi street.

 The three brothers were successful businessmen.

 Rodolfo was the only one of the three that fought in the Chaco War, He started his involvement in politics influenced by the emergence of Razón de Patria (a hitherto-secret military faction known as Radepa (Razón de Patria, or Fatherland's Cause) established by veteran military officers of the Bolivian Army disappointment of the way President [Daniel Salamanca Urey] managed the war.

 The massacres of Catavi and Siglo XX the ongoing Spanish Civil War also had influenced Rodolfo's views.

 He showed loyalty to his veteran comrades and assisted them financially and by publishing a left wing circular called Alambre de Púa edited by a fellow whose last name was Murillo.
 It is said that the Government of the Sexenio had tortured Murillo and forced him to drink motor oil.
 The six years preceding the 1952 Revolution are known as the Sexenio, members of the Conservative Party tried to stem the growth of the left, but they ultimately failed because they could not halt the economic decline and control the growing social unrest.

 His time as a political prisoner.

 In 1946, with the fall of Villarroel's presidency, he intervened politically with the "Movimiento Nacionalista Revolucionario".
 In the Civil War of 1948 Rodolfo Plaza and Cesar Lafaye ended up political prisoners and roommates.
 One of Rodolfo's and Cesar delightful pastimes was to walk the memory lanes of fútbol while Rodolfo wore his team's jersey.

 Rodolfo was arrested and confined without the benefit of Habeas Corpus.
 Habeas Corpus had been suspended during the Sexenio.
 He spent about three months of political confinement in Apolo and about two months in the Lake Titicaca island of Coati.

 Rodolfo seldom if ever spoke about the experiences of his confinements except that most of the time he wore the Jersey of his beloved Bolivar.

 The Revolution of 1952

 He was a revolutionary fighter.
-He took active part of the popular insurrection of the historic "9 de Abril (1952) revolution", with Juan Lechin, Rodolfo fought in Miraflores and together with Lechin and Julio Pantoja took over the presidential palace in Plaza Murillo (Palacio de Gobierno.
+He took active part of the popular insurrection of the historic "9 de Abril (1952) revolution", with Juan Lechin, Rodolfo fought in Miraflores and together with Lechin took over the presidential palace in Plaza Murillo (Palacio de Gobierno.

 All the time that the "Movimiento Nacionalista Revolucionario" was in power he never accepted nor requested a public office, His life was dedicated to sports and to the Club Bolivar.